isomeric/isomer/README.rst

 Installation
 ============

-There is more than one way of installing HFOS, `see the quickstart instructions for those <http://hfos.readthedocs.io/en/latest/start/quick.html>`__.
+There is more than one way of installing Isomer, `see the quickstart instructions for those <http://hfos.readthedocs.io/en/latest/start/quick.html>`__.

 The simplest way is to use the supplied installation script: